scifir/scifir-units/TO-DO.md

 - TODO: add in some way or another the base and the derived units to the reference

 - TODO: add in the table of contents a link to each documentation of class
+- TODO: add an example of fluiddynamics with scifir-geometry for robotics applications
 - TODO: explain some normal code examples of robotics, medical machines, chemistry machines
 - TODO: increase the introduction of the README.md file
 - TODO: add initialization of lab_number<> inside README.md file